-Junior Leadership Kershaw County kicked off its 28th year, Aug.
-28-29, with a two-day retreat for the 2015-16 class that included conquering a high ropes course.
+Junior Leadership Kershaw County kicked off its 34th year in August 2022 with a two-day retreat that included conquering a high ropes course.

-Junior Leadership Kershaw County is a partnership of the Kershaw County Chamber of Commerce and Visitors Center, the Kershaw County School District and Camden Military Academy.
+Junior Leadership Kershaw County is a partnership of the Kershaw County Chamber of Commerce, the Kershaw County School District and Camden Military Academy.
 Beneficiary support is provided by the Camden Kiwanis Club.
 The program began in 1988 and is one of the oldest continuously running high school leadership programs in the state.
 Since it began more than 800 students have completed the program.

-During the year students will meet in monthly sessions to learn more about leadership, career opportunities, state government and cultural diversity.
-They will also participate in a community service project.
+During the year students will meet in monthly sessions to learn more about leadership, career opportunities, state and local government, non-profits and business and industry.

 The year ends in April with a graduation dinner and presentation of the Robert.
 J. Sheheen Outstanding Junior Leadership Student of the Year award.